cmap/psp/README.md

   8. This repository is dependent on another repository ([l1ktools](https://github.com/cmap/l1ktools "l1ktools")) for the code that parses and writes gct and gctx files.
 So you must also clone l1ktools onto your computer (like step 1).
 For example, I cloned l1ktools into `/Users/lev/code/l1ktools`.

   9. We will now a run a script to make our environment aware of files that we need.
-Navigate to the GCToo folder and run another setup script by typing the following:
+(You may need to checkout a different branch first: try `git checkout add_GCToo`.)
+Navigate to the `io` folder and run another setup script by typing the following:

       ```
-      cd python/cmap/io/GCToo
+      cd python/cmap/io
       python setup_GCToo.py develop
       ```